pexip/plugin-collaboard/README.md

 ## How to configure the plugin

 This plugin uses the `config.json` file to store the configuration.
-You can find the file in the `public` folder.
+You should create the file in the `public` folder in your are developing or in the root of folder of your plugin, if you are creating a package.

 ```json
 {